Blog

 Calgary Biofilm Device

 Table 1 shows experimental biofilm densities of various organisms grown at Emery Pharma.
-Different species of Staphylococcus can grow different densities of biofilm.
-In addition, different strains of the same species have variability in biofilm densities.
-For example, S. aureus ATCC 29213 had a greater biofilm density than methicillin-resistant S. aureus ATCC 33591, when grown under the same conditions.
-EPS can grow biofilm for a wide variety of bacterial and fungal strains to fit the needs of your study.
+Different species and strains of microorganisms vary significantly in their ability to form biofilm.
+For instance, Staphylococcus aureus ATCC 29213 has been observed to develop denser biofilms than methicillin-resistant Staphylococcus aureus (MRSA) ATCC 33591, even under identical growth conditions.
+Emery Pharma can cultivate biofilm from a wide variety of bacterial and fungal strains to meet your study’s specific needs.

 Organism